rtCamp/frappe-email-send-override/README.md

-# Email Send Override Frappe
+# Frappe Email Send Override

-The app is used to enable different usernames and passwords for outgoing and incoming servers with the same email account in Frappe.
+The app enhances the Frappe framework's Email Account functionality by enabling the configuration of different credentials for outgoing and incoming mail servers within the same email account.
+This feature is particularly useful when the SMTP server and the incoming mail server require separate authentication details.

 ## Installation